CESNET/eInfra-docs/topics/compute/openstack/docs/technical-reference/brno-site/openstack-components.md

 ---

-title: OpenStack Modules
+title: OpenStack Components
 search:
   exclude: false
 ---

-# OpenStack Modules
+# OpenStack Components

 The following table contains a list of deployed OpenStack services.
 Services are separated into two groups based on their stability and the level of support we are able to provide.
 All services in the production